Khamar-Daban incident: Military experiment

 One theory suggests that the hikers might have stumbled upon a Russian military experiment conducted in the mountains; as such, they were killed so that the experiment would remain a secret.
 This theory was deemed uncredible due to the Khamar-Daban mountain range being a public area with many people traveling through it during tourist season, making it an unlikely place and time for conducting secret experiments.

 Nerve agents

 Symptoms described by Utochenko bear resemblance to death by nerve agents.
 In particular, the frothing at the mouth and convulsing match death by a strong nerve agent.
 The bruising of the lungs could also be a sign of death by nerve gas, as contact may cause respiratory distress.
 It can also cause cardiac arrest, matching Korovina's cause of death.

+However, not all of the symptoms correspond to the use of nerve agents.
+Utochenko claimed that those who died were bleeding from their eyes.
+Although nerve agents can cause irritation of the eyes and excessive eye-watering, bleeding from the eyes is not a clinically recognised symptom of nerve agents.

 Novichok, a family of nerve agents developed by the Soviet Union and Russia up to 1993 and considered to be the deadliest nerve agents to exist, were reportedly tested in areas near Khamar-Daban.